hawhuang/music_classfication_bylstm/README.md

 # musicclassfication
 The basic model  references https://github.com/despoisj/DeepAudioClassification.

-To improve the acc ,I replace  the cnn model to cnn&lstm.
+To improve the acc(0.71) ,I replace  the cnn model to cnn&lstm.

 Usage: